LucaMele/skeleton-marionette-require-gulp/README.md

 ##A quick build example of require##

 You can execute `gulp build` to have a minified and bundled version of the whole project.
-To test it, run the script from index-built.html
+To test it, run first `node server.js` and access to the demo HTML page by: localhost:3000/index-built.html

 ##References and good to know:##